 - Stats in front panel

 Now let me show you how to configure this plugin for your blog, and how to use it.
-You can purchase the plugin for $29 from here and this includes life-time free updates.
+You can purchase the plugin for $39 from here, and this includes life-time free updates.
 You can pick the plan which suits your needs.
-Once you have downloaded the plugin, upload and install it on your blog.
+Once you have downloaded the plugin, upload and installed it on your blog.

-Now go to profile tab and select the Google analytics profile for your domain.
+Now go to profile tab and select the Google Analytics profile for your domain.

-Now you need to configure the stats view for front end and back-end.
-Depending upon your usage, you can also configure the stats to be shown to visitors (Which I don’t recommend).
+Now you need to configure the stats view for the front end and back-end.
+Depending on your usage, you can also configure the stats to be shown to visitors (Which I don’t recommend).

 I have not included the complete image of Google analytics dashboard inside WordPress here, but you can go to this page and see the complete image of how Google analytics stats will be displayed inside your WordPress dashboard.

 The good thing about this plugin is it doesn’t slow down your WordPress blog, which is something worth noting and a deciding factor to use or not to use this plugin.